akrish4/Learn-By-Write/Python/Program_with_numbers.md

     print(distance * 2 / miles_per_month)

 This program will calculate how many months you need to travel the selected distance and back.
+## Advanced forms of assignment
+ Whenever you use an equal sign =, you actually assign some value to a name.
+For that reason, = is typically referred to as an assignment operator.
+Meanwhile, there are other assignment operators you can use in Python.
+They are also called compound assignment operators, for they carry out an arithmetic operation and assignment in one step.
+Have a look at the code snippet below:

+       # simple assignment
+       number = 10
+       number = number + 1  # 11